Choosing the Best Rotary Hammer Drill is not an easy task. As there are not so many great tools on the market.

 2. Makita HR4002 1-9/16-Inch SDS-MAX

-- Powerful 10 AMP motor delivers for the most demanding applications
+- Powerful 10 AMP motor delivers 4.
+6 ft. lbs. of impact energy to handle the most demanding applications

 The Makita HR4002 is a POWERHOUSE when it comes to rotary drills.